thlorenz/v8-perf/data-types.md

 ### Considerations

+- once array is marked as holey it is holey forever
-- don't pre-allocate large arrays (`>=100K` elements), instead grow as needed, to avoid them being considered sparse
+- don't pre-allocate large arrays (`>64K`), instead grow as needed, to avoid them being considered sparse
 - do pre-allocate small arrays to correct size to avoid allocations due to resizing
-- don't delete elements
+- avoid creating holes, and thus don't delete elements
 - don't load uninitialized or deleted elements [watch](http://youtu.be/UJPdhx5zTaw?t=19m30s) |
   [slide](http://v8-io12.appspot.com/index.html#43)
 - use literal initializer for Arrays with mixed values
-- don't store non-numeric valuse in numeric arrays
+- don't store non-numeric values in numeric arrays
   - causes boxing and efficient code that was generated for manipulating values can no longer be used
-- use typed arrays whenever possible
+- use typed arrays whenever possible especially when performing mathematical operations on an array of numbers
-- copying an array, you should avoid copying from the back (higher indices to lower indices) because this will almost certainly trigger dictionary mode
+- when copying an array, you should avoid copying from the back (higher indices to lower indices) because this will almost certainly trigger dictionary mode
+- avoid elements kind transitions, i.e. edge case of adding `-0, NaN, Infinity` to a SMI array as they are represented as doubles

 ## Strings